Undergraduate Leave of Absence

 Students cannot assume that a leave will be granted to study at another college or university (this policy does not apply for study abroad through the auspices of Lehigh Abroad or LVAIC programs).
 The program of study and reason for the leave must be approved by the SOS committee.

-If unapproved leaves are taken, students are declared as non-returning and must apply for readmission to the University through the SOS committee if they wish to re-enroll.
+If unapproved leaves are taken, students are declared as non-returning and must apply for readmission through the Dean of Students if they wish to re-enroll.
 Courses taken at another college or university while on an unapproved leave will not be permitted to transfer toward a Lehigh University baccalaureate degree.

 In addition, students taking an unauthorized leave of absence must be aware that their eligibility for student aid is jeopardized.

-Any student who is uncertain about attending a future fall or spring term at Lehigh University is urged to discuss the matter with the Dean of Students Office or the Registrar's Office prior to taking any action to withdraw or attend another college or university.
+Any student who is uncertain about attending a future fall or spring term at Lehigh University is urged to discuss the matter with the Dean of Students Office prior to taking any action to withdraw or attend another college or university.

 Students may take courses at another institution during a summer term without requesting an academic leave of absence.
-They should check with the Registrar’s Office for limitations and processes for transfer course approval prior to taking the courses.
+They should check with Registration & Academic Services for limitations and processes for transfer course approval prior to taking the courses.